ashwin2507/UberCasino/README.md

 Requirements:
 This is a basic, minimal implementation of the blackjack game.
-The players are stupid, and stop at 2 cards, the dealer has a rigged deck and always deals a 10.
+The players are test cases, and stop at 2 cards, the dealer has a rigged deck and always deals a 10.
 The exact requirements for the class assignment have not been implemented, but it should be close enough to get you started.